apache/spark/docs/helm-chart/keda.rst

 `KEDA <https://github.com/kedacore/keda>`__ is a custom controller that allows users to create custom bindings to the Kubernetes `Horizontal Pod Autoscaler <https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/>`__.
-The autoscaler will adjust the number of active celery workers based on the number of tasks in ``queued`` or ``running`` state.
+The autoscaler will adjust the number of active Celery workers based on the number of tasks in ``queued`` or ``running`` state.

 .. code-block:: bash